kimasgill/Projects-and-Code-Snippets/README.md

 A repository of code snippets and projects I'm working on.
 These projects are exercises from tutorials.

+### Tribute Page
+This was a tribute page I made for Michael Jackson.
+It has a timeline of the highlights of his musical career.
+Technologies used:
+- HTML
+- CSS
+- Bootstrap.

+HTML Exercises Folder Structure: <br>
+1. my_page.html<br>
+2. my_page_pic.png

 ### HTML Exercises
 HTML pages are written in code to be identical to the corresponding picture.
 I have provided a picture (png file) that I then code in HTML to be identical to the picture.